tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 ## The Merge.

 "_The Merge_", as the name suggests was the merging of the Beacon chain and the Mainnet.
 This meant that Ethereum would henceforth use Proof of Stake (PoS) consensus to validate transaction requests rather than the old Proof of Work that Bitcoin still uses.
+The Beacon chain ceased to exist.

+It involved:

+* All previous miners switched off their workers